February 24th - 2:30am - Operation "Florida or Bust!!" -

 the counter top and crashed to the floor, so did he!
 Poor Bradley ended up underneath the ship once it made contact with the tile below and screamed like a little

-kid for about 20 seconds, ran to Frank's arms and would leave the comfort of his shoulder and neck.
-We of course checked for wounded wings and hurt feet and
+kid for about 20 seconds, ran to Frank's arms and wouldn't leave the comfort of Daddy's shoulder and neck.
+We of course checked for wounded wings and hurt

-ankles, but all seems okay, except for a good size lump on his head, a black eye, and a vengeful look in his eye every time he sees his beloved pirate ship.
-It is
+feet and ankles, but all seems okay, except for a good size lump on his head, a black eye, and a vengeful look in his eye every time he sees his beloved pirate

 February 10th - Winternationals, Pomona, California -